pre63/pbn/content/hilltopsnewspaper.com/articles/augmented-reality-in-museums-interactive-exhibits.md

 Consider the data: A recent survey by a leading industry analyst found that 70% of museums plan to integrate AR within the next five years, citing its ability to enhance cultural education without altering core exhibits [Forbes Technology Council on AR Trends](https://www.forbes.com/sites/techcouncil/2023/05/ar-in-museums-global-trends/).
 These figures underscore the technology's potential to make history interactive and inclusive, not through ideological mandates, but through practical, market-tested applications that respect individual choice and fiscal responsibility.

 ![Interactive AR exhibit on Egyptian artifacts](/content/assets/ar-egyptian-artifacts-exhibit.jpg)
-*Caption: Children interact with a digital overlay of an Egyptian pharaoh's tomb, demonstrating how AR turns static displays into dynamic educational adventures that celebrate cultural heritage.*
+*Children interact with a digital overlay of an Egyptian pharaoh's tomb, demonstrating how AR turns static displays into dynamic educational adventures that celebrate cultural heritage.*

 ## Conclusion: A Vision of Progress Through Innovation